ios-route-to-do/app/README.md

 - [ ] Splash screen

-- [ ] Select location view: Ask the user for the location to focus the search
-  - [ ] Map view asking for the user location
-  - [ ] Navigate to category selection view on location tap

 - [ ] Category selection view: What type of route does the user wants to do (dance, dinner, drinks, etc)
   - [ ] Navigation bar:
     - [ ] Back button to select location view